estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's move on to the filters, using this AsyncSelect.
 - Using ariakit under the hood here to create beautiful custom accessible interactive selects
 - Typical interaction!
-Setting some loading state, doing an async operation, doing a side effect and an error rollback.
+Setting some loading state, optimistic update, doing an async operation, doing a side effect and an error rollback.
 - This could be any promise, including the one we just created for the select component.
-- Let's say something else happens as a result of this promise, let's actually replace this with router push.
-The toast fires before the page has updated, meaning we have this out of sync update.
-Add a single param string.
-- Let's replace the manual loading state with a transition here to simplify this pattern and fix the problem.
+- Let's replace the manual loading state with a transition here to simplify this pattern.
 React 19 transitions can be async.
 Creating a lower priority, deferred state update.
 - We can use useTransition and wrap the state update and the async call, creating an Action.
 - An action is a function called in a transition, meaning we have a specific term for this type of concurrent behavior.
 - All the updates execute once the entire transition is done, keeping them in sync.